kermitt2/biblio_glutton_harvester/Readme.md

 - For PMC, `prioritize_pmc` indicates if the harvester has to choose a PMC PDF (NIH PMC or Europe PMC) when available instead of a publisher PDF, this can improve the harvesting success rate and performance, but depending on the task the publisher PDF might be preferred.
 The `pmc_base` is normally the NIH FTP address where to find the PDF and full text JATS.

 - For arXiv, we indicate a possible mirror on a S3 compatible storage, as created with [arxiv_harvester](https://github.com/kermitt2/arxiv_harvester) (a bit more than 2TB for PDf and metadata only, 3TB more with LaTeX sources).
 Note that the path to individual resources is resolved based on the arxiv ID as documented in [arxiv_harvester](https://github.com/kermitt2/arxiv_harvester).
+The LaTeX sources of the arXiv articles can be added to this arXiv mirror and will be harvested together with the PDF.
+The LaTeX source tar gzipped file of a given resource must be under the same path as the PDF.
+See (here)[https://info.arxiv.org/help/bulk_data_s3.html] about how to copy the arXiv LaTeX sources on S3 (it will cost around $500 as AWS requester S3 bucket fees).

-- For PLOS, if the "All Of PLOS" collection have been downloaded (around 330K JATS files), we indicate a possible mirror on a S3 compatible storage (see the zpped dump at <https://plos.org/text-and-data-mining/> or <https://github.com/PLOS/allofplos>)
+- For PLOS, if the "All Of PLOS" collection have been downloaded (around 330K JATS files), we indicate a possible mirror on a S3 compatible storage (see the zpped dump at <https://plos.org/text-and-data-mining/> or <https://github.com/PLOS/allofplos>).

 In `metadata` part of the configuration: